espressomd/espresso/doc/sphinx/integration.rst

 As explained before the temperature is set as thermal energy :math:`k_\mathrm{B} T`.

-The Langevin thermostat is based on an extension of Newton's equation of motion to
+The Langevin thermostat is based on an extension of Newton's equation of motion to account for drag and collisions with a fluid:

 .. math::  m_i \dot{v}_i(t) = f_i(\{x_j\},v_i,t) - \gamma v_i(t) + \sqrt{2\gamma k_B T} \eta_i(t).